ROCm/gsplat/README.md

 This repo is the HIP port of the gsplat repo which is enabled and optimised for RCOM runing on AMD Instinct processors.
 ## System & Software Requirements
 - AMD Instinct Processors - MI 300X
-- Ubunut 22.04 and above
+- Ubuntu 22.04 and above
-- Rocm 6.4
+- ROCm 6.4
-- Python 3.12
+- Python 3.11

 ## Installation

  - Install [Pytorch](https://pytorch.org/get-started/locally/) first.
-The easiet way is the use the official docker image which has pytorch for Rocm.
+The easiet way is the use the official docker image which has pytorch for ROCm.

     ```bash
     docker run -it --network=host --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined --shm-size 8G -v $HOME/dockerx:/dockerx -w /dockerx rocm/pytorch​:latest